pingcap/docs-cn/dashboard/dashboard-session-sso.md

 3. You are redirected back to TiDB Dashboard to finish the sign-in.

-## Example: Use Okta for TiDB Dashboard SSO sign-in
+## Example 1: Use Okta for TiDB Dashboard SSO sign-in

 [Okta](https://www.okta.com/) is an OIDC SSO identity service, which is compatible with the SSO feature of TiDB Dashboard.
 The steps below demonstrate how to configure Okta and TiDB Dashboard so that Okta can be used as the TiDB Dashboard SSO provider.